-* Address: 3911 South Figueroa Street, Los Angeles
+- Address: 3911 South Figueroa Street, Los Angeles

-* Country: United States
+- Country: United States

-* Capacity: 77,000
+- Capacity: 77,000

-* Opened: 1 May 1923
+- Opened: 1 May 1923

-* Main use: American football, rugby union
+- Main use: American football, rugby union

-* Tenants: Giltinis (rugby union), USC Trojans (American football)
+- Tenants: Giltinis (rugby union), USC Trojans (American football)

 Extra stadium info – Los Angeles Memorial Coliseum

 The construction of the stadium, which is also known as The Grand Old Lady, started in 1921.
-It opened with a capacity of 75,000.
-The American football team of the USC Trojans won the inaugural sports match at the venue.
+It was renovated several times.
+The venue opened with a capacity of 75,000.
+The American football team of the USC Trojans won the inaugural sports match at the stadium.
 The Los Angeles Memorial Coliseum is known as a venue for various events, like American football, baseball, concerts, football, mixed martial arts, motorsport and religious gatherings.
 Several former American football clubs played home games at the venue.
-The Los Angeles Aztecs, the Los Angeles Toros and the Los Angeles Wolves also played home games at the stadium.
-The football clubs were dissolved.

 The Los Angeles Memorial Coliseum was declared a National Historic Landmark on 27 July 1984, a day before the opening ceremony of the second Games of the Olympiad in California.
 In 2008, the stadium hosted a baseball match between the Los Angeles Dodgers and the Boston Red Sox.
 115,000 people attended the game, which became a world record for a baseball match.
 The previous world record was broken in Australia, when 114,000 people showed up for a baseball match in Melbourne.